chengchingwen/Transformers.jl/docs/src/index.md

 julia> ]add Transformers
 ```

-For using GPU, install & build:
+For using GPU, make sure `CuArrays` is runable on your computer:

 ```jl
 julia> ]add CuArrays; build